Northwestern High School plans outdoor graduation

 Graduation will not be open to the public due to limited seating.
 Each graduating senior will be given four tickets for guests to sit in the bleachers.
 An additional four “standing room-only” tickets will be available to seniors for guests to stand along the fence, as fans do during football games.
 Students will be seated on the field.

-- Prom returns to Douglas County schools in new forms
+Prom returns to Douglas County schools in new forms Northwestern and Superior high schools opt for "Footloose"-style, dance-free events.
+Graduation planning is also in the works.

 Graduates and guests will gather outside the stadium following the ceremony.
 In place of the annual All-Night Chemical Free After Graduation Party, the school will host a "tailgate" event featuring food, games and a prize giveaway for the seniors following graduation practice the morning of the ceremony.